juhasev/sample-ninja-help/rewards-tremendous.md

 To send it somewhere else, type an address into the **Enter alternate email** field before resending.
 This is useful when the panelist mistypes their address or has lost access to their mailbox.

 > Only ever resend to an address the panelist controls.
 Whoever receives the email can claim the reward.
 Authenticate your panelist with some other piece of information before sending.
+Do not get scammed.

 #### Troubleshooting